Loan Servicing

 Part 2: Give Information About the Claim as of the Date the Case Was Filed

 1. Do you have any number you use to identify the debtor?
-Include the last 4 digits of the loan ID or customer ID.
+Include the last 4 digits of the loan or customer ID.

 The signature for the proof of claim document